AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data from MySQL databases to other databases/Synchronize data from an ApsaraDB RDS for MySQL instance to an AnalyticDB for MySQL
         cluster.md

 ## Troubleshoot the synchronization failure that occurs due to field type changes

-In this example, the data of a table named customer fails to be synchronized to the cluster.
+In this example, the data of a table named customer fails to be synchronized to the AnalyticDB for MySQL cluster.

-1. In the cluster, create a table named customer\_new.
+1. In the AnalyticDB for MySQL cluster, create a table named customer\_new.
 The customer\_new table has the same schema as the customer table.

 2. Run the INSERT INTO SELECT command to copy the data of the customer table and insert the data into the customer\_new table.
 This ensures that the data of the two tables is consistent.